dxe303/MiCM-summer-project/README.md

 ```

 ## Burst analysis + inter event interval histogram plotting
-### Burst detection using the ISI threshold method:
+### Burst detection using the ISI threshold method + logISI histogram:
 Detect electrode burts for a well using the ISI threshold method, with the minimum number of spikes allowed in a burst set to 5 and the maximum inter spike interval allowed in a burst set to 0.1 sec.
 Also computes the histogram of logISIs for each organoid.

 Output: a bursts.csv file and a log_ISI.png file for every spikes.csv input file